Sign In

 Wynne's Study Group (2).jpeg

-The Structured Study Group's tutor will assist students with questions, review challenging course material and provide the opportunity for students to practice applying what they are learning in class.
+Structured Study Groups offer students an opportunity to share ideas, learn from one another and develop a support system through scheduled sessions facilitated by a tutor.
+The tutor will assist students with questions, review challenging course material and provide the opportunity for students to practice applying what they are learning in class.
+Sessions can be scheduled on a weekly basis, in-person or virtually pending tutor availability.

 Students — Start forming your Study Groups as early as possible in the semester.